rshaltry/magesh/README.md

 > directories (listed in order of precedence): www, public_html, magento
 >
 > NOTE: Run magesh with no options to view usage information.
+>
+> To ensure you are running the latest version, use

+        magesh self-update

 BASIC EXAMPLES
 --------------------------------------------------------------------------------